red-gate/ks/ks1/ks1.md

 # Kubernetes series part 1

+The objective here is to create a minimal react app and hook it up to kubernetes.

 ## Build a React app

 * we start with a minimal react application using [create react app](https://github.com/facebookincubator/create-react-app) as our baseline.